Diethylstilbestrol Basic information

 - LD50 oral in rat: > 3gm/kg

 Diethylstilbestrol Usage And Synthesis

-A synthetic, nonsteroidal estrogen.
-Recomended solvents are DMSO, DMF and ethanol, even in these solvents do not store in solution for any prolonged period of time.
+Diethylstilbestrol is an odorless, white crystalline powder, with a molecular weight of 268.36.
+Its cisisomer tends to revert to the trans-form.
+It is a nonsteroidal, synthetic stilbene derivative with estrogenic activity. recomended solvents are DMSO, DMF and ethanol, even in these solvents do not store in solution for any prolonged period of time.

 Diethylstilbestrol is a synthetic nonsteroidal estrogen that was formerly used in estrogenic hormone therapy (for menstrual disorders, postpartum breast engorgement, postcoital contraceptive, prevention of spontaneous abortion) and in chemotherapy of various cancers, including postmenopausal breast cancer and prostate cancer.
 It was also used in biomedical research and veterinary medicine (growth promoter for cattle and sheep; veterinary drug to treat estrogen deficiency disorders).